luk036/sphere-n/paper/n-sphere.md

   $$dA  = \sin^{2}(\theta_3)\sin(\theta_2)\,d\theta_1 \, d\theta_2 d\theta_3$$

 ## n-sphere

-This code defines a class called SphereN, which is designed to generate points on the surface of a sphere in any number of dimensions (3 or more).
+This algorithm defines a class called SphereN, which is designed to generate points on the surface of a sphere in any number of dimensions (3 or more).
 The purpose of this class is to provide a way to create evenly distributed points on a high-dimensional sphere, which can be useful in various mathematical and scientific applications.

 The SphereN class takes a list of integers as input when it's created.
 These integers are used as bases for generating sequences of numbers that will be transformed into points on the sphere.
 The main output of this class is a list of floating-point numbers, where each list represents a point on the surface of the sphere.

 To achieve its purpose, the SphereN class uses a recursive approach.
 It creates a sphere in a higher dimension by combining a lower-dimensional sphere with an additional coordinate.
 For example, to create a 4-dimensional sphere, it uses a 3-dimensional sphere and adds one more coordinate.

-The key logic in this code involves transforming numbers from one range to another and using trigonometric functions (sine and cosine) to map these numbers onto the surface of a sphere.
+The key logic in this algorithm involves transforming numbers from one range to another and using trigonometric functions (sine and cosine) to map these numbers onto the surface of a sphere.
 It uses a technique called interpolation to smoothly transition between values.

-An important aspect of this code is its recursive nature.
+An important aspect of this algorithm is its recursive nature.
 For dimensions higher than 3, it creates a chain of SphereN objects, each handling one dimension and relying on the next one down for the lower dimensions.
 This allows it to generate points on spheres of any dimension, limited only by the computer's memory and processing power.

 - Polar coordinates: